MSUSEL/Pique-Lite/docs/developer-tools/getting-started.md

 # Getting Started with PIQUE Visualizer

-Welcome to **PIQUE-Lite**!
+Welcome to **PIQUE**!
 This guide will walk you through the steps to install, set up, and run the visualizer on your machine.

 ## Prerequisites